wavebeem/wavebeem.com/_drafts/2000-01-02-mechanical-keyboards-101.md

   </figcaption>
 </figure>

 Clicky switches are the classic style that is probably most well-known.
 Clicky switches are known for their somewhat high-pitched clicking noise produced when activating the switch.
-This gives amazing feedback when pressing a key, but can be overwhelming in a shared space setting such as an open office environment.
+This gives amazing feedback when pressing a key, but can be disruptive in a shared space setting such as an open office environment.
 Clicky switches also typically have a "bump" feeling where the key switch makes a little jump on an internal track, giving you physical feedback on your fingers as the key actuates.

-Cherry MX Blues are the most popular clicky switch, which required 50g of force to press the switch.
+Cherry MX Blues are the most popular clicky switch.
+MX Blues require 50g of force to press the switch.
 MX Greens on the other hand require a firm 70g of force to be pressed.

 ## Tactile keyswitches